-- Section 1.
-Annual vacations for full time shall be granted in accordance with the following schedule: - (a) New employees shall only receive one working day for the initial month of employment if they begin work on the 1st through the 8th day of the calendar month, and one-half working day if they begin on the 9th through the 23rd day of the month. - (b) After the initial month of employment and up to the end of the first calendar year, employees shall receive one working day for each month of service. - (c) From the beginning of the first calendar year and up to five (5)

-years of service .......\13 work days - (d) After five (5) years up to ten (10) years of service ...... \16 work days - (e) After ten (10) years up to fifteen (15) years of service ..... \21 work days - (f) After fifteen (15) years or more of service ..... \26 work days - \ NOTE: (includes one (1) personal day)
+Annual vacations for full time shall be granted in accordance with the following Section 1. schedule: New employees shall only receive one working day for the initial month of (a) employment if they begin work on the 1st through the 8th day of the calendar month, and one-half working day if they begin on the 9th through the 23rd day of the month.
+After the initial month of employment and up to the end of the first calendar year, (b) employees shall receive one working day for each month of service.
+From the beginning of the first calendar year and up to five (5) (c) years of service 13 work days After five (5) years up to ten (10) years of service 16 work days (d) For those employees hired prior to the execution of this Agreement: (e) after ten (10) years up to fifteen (15) years of service 21 work days For those employees hired after the execution of this Agreement: after ten (10) years up to twenty (20) years of service21 work days For those employees hired prior to the execution of this Agreement: (f)